Webinar 1:SanMark Principles and Practices

 research, marketing strategy and business model design, and tracking

-progress of SanMark programs will be explored.
-Mimi and Danielle will
+progress of SanMark programs are explored.

 Marion (Mimi) Jenkins is one of SanMark's earliest pioneers and